 Twenty-something years old

-One advantage of a vegan or vegetarian diet over a meat-eating diet is that the vegetables don't contain a lot of fat.
+One advantage of a vegan or vegetarian diet over a meat-eating diet is that the vegetables don't contain a lot of fat (fat has 9 calories per gram while protein and carbs each have just 4).
 Meat contains fat.
 It just does, with the exception of skinless boneless poached or boiled (or broiled without any fat whatsoever) chicken breast.
 Not the thigh, not other parts of the chicken.

 So, the key to your description of a regimen is calories (plus exercise).
 You get to eat more volume of low-fat and no-fat food when you cut meat out of your diet.
 The reason to watch bread or rolls is to know how much fat (basically, calories) they contain.